Knee Replacement Compensation Claims

 How JMW Can Help

 Although total knee replacement is intended to improve mobility and quality of life, negligence by a clinician during the procedure can leave you facing new or exacerbated problems following your operation.
-At JMW, our legal experts have handled a wide variety of knee replacement surgery clinical negligence cases, with patients suffering from a range of different problems as a result of substandard care.
+At JMW, our legal experts have handled a wide variety of knee replacement surgery clinical negligence cases, with patients suffering from a range of different problems because of substandard care.

 Our clinical negligence team has a reputation as one of the best in the country, and includes members of both the Law Society’s specialist panel of clinical negligence solicitors and the Action against Medical Accidents (AvMA) solicitor panel.
 We have a great deal of experience in securing compensation on behalf of clients who have suffered due to medical negligence.